EPJ Web Conf.

 |Section||Plenary and Invited Lectures|

-Laboratory of Information Technologies, Joint Institute for Nuclear Research, Dubna, Moscow Region, 141980, Russia
+7 Joint Institute of Nuclear Research, Dubna, Russia

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License 4.0, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.